Assessing renal function

 Courtesy of Ruth Lawson, Wikimedia Commons

-The equation should not be used in children, pregnancy, marked catabolism or rapidly changing renal function.
-Use in patients with muscle wasting diseases will lead to an overestimation of the CrCl.
+The Cockcroft-Gault equation should not be used in children, pregnancy or rapidly changing renal function.
+Use in patients with low muscle mass may lead to an overestimation of renal function; conversely use in patients with high muscle mass may lead to an underestimation of renal function.

-The MDRD and Cockcroft & Gault equations may produce different estimates of renal function and are not interchangeable.
-Most published information on drug elimination in renal failure is usually stated in terms of CrCl using the Cockcroft and Gault equation so take care when interpreting such data.
-The BNF is a notable exception having adopted eGFR for most drugs.
+The CKD-EPI, MDRD and Cockcroft-Gault equations may produce different estimates of renal function and are not interchangeable.
+Most published information on drug elimination in renal failure is usually stated in terms of CrCl using the Cockcroft-Gault equation.

 Plasma urea can be used to estimate renal function but its production is more variable than that of creatinine and is therefore not reliable.